Mayur-Pagote/oaqjp-final-project-emb-ai/README.md

-# Emotion Detector
+# Final Project

-This project is an AI-based web application that detects emotions from text using Watson NLP.
+This project is an AI-based Emotion Detector application using Watson NLP.